Get notified of page updates

 Find Experts

-The organization, Collaborative Group of the Americas- Inherited Gastrointestinal Cancer (CGA-IGC) curates an updated list of hospitals and programs with expertise in pancreatic cancer screening for high-risk people.
+• The Collaborative Group o the Americas on Inherited Gastrointestinal Cancer (CGA-IGC) curates an updated list of hospitals and programs with expertise in pancreatic cancer screening for high-risk people.

 Register for the FORCE Message Boards to get referrals from other members.
-Once you register, you can post on the Find a Specialist board to connect with other people who share your situation.
+Once you register, you can post on the Find a Specialist board to connect with others who share your situation.

 Open Clinical Trials